Generative AI Tool for Education: Ultimate 2026 Guide

 For subjects like business, law, or social studies, AI can generate realistic case studies.
 Instead of reusing old textbook examples, an instructor can create a fresh, contemporary scenario tailored to specific learning objectives, such as an ethical dilemma facing a modern tech company.

-Fair and Fast Assessment: Rubric Creation and Feedback
+Fair and Fast Assessment: Rubric Creation

 Creating a detailed rubric is one of the best ways to ensure fair grading, but it takes time.
 AI can draft a comprehensive rubric in seconds.
 A teacher simply provides the assignment description, and the AI suggests criteria and performance levels, which the teacher can then tweak.
+For a dedicated option, the rubric generator on TeachTools handles this with simple form inputs.

 Empowering Students: AI as a Personal Learning Partner